wongpeiting/wtf_flat_alert_system/README.md

 ---

 ### If you want to geek out
 This project is built as part of Jonathan Soma's Foundations class in the M.S.
 Data Journalism programme at Columbia Journalism School.
-Throughout its development, ChatGPT is extensively consulted to assist with coding, debugging, and refining analytical approaches.
+Throughout its development, ChatGPT is extensively consulted to assist with coding, debugging, and refining analytical approaches as it's still early on in the programme.

 #### A quick rundown of what the code does:
 1. Python ingests the HDB resale dataset daily as it is updated.